tabletopmanoa/tabletopmanoa.github.io/index.md

 Routing is defined in [imports/startup/client/router.js](https://github.com/tabletopmanoa/Tabletop-Manoa-Website/blob/master/app/imports/startup/client/router.js).

-BowFolios defines the following routes:
+TableTop Mana defines the following routes:

   * The `/` route goes to the public landing page.
   * The `/directory` route goes to the public directory page.